The biography of Gertrud Arndt by Bianca Killmann for TAGWERC

 • 1975

-Retrospective: Gertrud Arndt and the Bauhaus [ Bauhaus-Archiv, Berlin ]: A major exhibition on the Bauhaus era
+Retrospective: Gertrud Arndt and the Bauhaus [Bauhaus Archive, Berlin]: A major exhibition about the Bauhaus era

 • 1998

-The New Woman: Gertrud Arndt in the 1930s [ Museum of Photography, Leipzig ]: An exhibition that presented her critical work on gender roles
+The New Woman: Gertrud Arndt in the 1930s [Museum of Photography, Leipzig]: An exhibition presenting her critical works on gender roles

 • 2002

-Tableaux vivants [ Kunsthalle Wien ]: Exhibition on living images and attitudes in photography, film and video
+Tableaux vivants [Kunsthalle Wien]: Exhibition about living pictures and attitudes in photography, film and video

 • 2022